Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section Part 3: Extensions

 \subsection{Model Misspecification}

 In practice, our function class $\Fcal$ may not perfectly capture the true reward function.
-To quantify the impact of such model misspecification on our regret analysis, we consider a misspecification in~\citet{krishnamurthy2021adapting}:
+To quantify the impact of such model misspecification on our regret analysis, we adopt the concept of uniform misspecification level~\citep{lattimore2020learning}, which measures the worst-case deviation between the best in-class approximation and the true reward function over all context-action pairs: